saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 This leads to a lot of duplication between the tests, with only a few lines changed between the files.
-This is particularly visible on the error tests, which share an enormous amount of code and yet are not factored out.
+This is particularly visible on the error tests, which share an enormous amount of code and yet aren't factorized.

 ### TAP plan